khezen/spoof/readme.md

-# DMARC Tester
+# Spoof

-A lightweight Dockerized SMTP server built with Postfix on Alpine Linux, designed for testing DMARC configurations.
+A lightweight Dockerized SMTP server built with Postfix on Alpine Linux, designed for testing SPF/DKIM/DMARC configurations.
 This project includes a Go script (`cmd/spoof/main.go`) to send spoofed emails, allowing you to verify how your DMARC policies handle unauthenticated senders.
 The SMTP server runs on a high port (2525) to avoid requiring root privileges.

 ## Features
 - Runs Postfix SMTP server in a Docker container on port 2525.
 - Includes a Go script (`cmd/spoof/main.go`) to send test emails with spoofed headers.
-- Configurable for local or external DMARC testing.
+- Configurable for local or external testing.
 - Lightweight Alpine Linux base image (~20MB).
 - Logs to `/var/log/mail.log` for debugging.

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker/) installed on your system.
 - [Go](https://golang.org/doc/install) (optional, only if testing the script outside the container).
-- A domain with DMARC configured (optional, for real-world testing).
+- A domain with SPF, DKIM and DMARC configured (optional, for real-world testing).

 ## Project Structure
 ```
-dmarc/
+spoof/
 ├── Dockerfile         # Builds the Alpine-based Postfix and Go environment
 ├── etc/
 │   └── postfix/